Meet the Authors

 >> ATTEND HER EVENT AT THE FESTIVAL <<

 David Treuer is Ojibwe from the Leech Lake Reservation in northern Minnesota.
 He is the author of four novels and two books of nonfiction.
 His work has appeared in Orion, Harpers, The Washington Post, Saveur, and The New York Times among others.
 He is the recipient of a Pushcart Prize and fellowships from the Guggenheim Foundation, and the Bush Foundation.
 His latest novel, Prudence, is available from Riverhead Books.
 A new major work of nonfiction--Heartbeat of Wounded Knee: Indian America from 1890 to the Present--will be published by Riverhead in January 2019.
-He divides his time between Los Angeles where he is a Professor of English at USC, and the Leech Lake Reservation.
+He divides his time between Los Angeles where he is a Professor of English at the University of Southern California, and the Leech Lake Reservation.

 Leah Weiss is a best-selling author born in North Carolina and raised near the Blue Ridge Mountains of Virginia.
 Her debut novel, If the Creek Don’t Rise, released in August of 2017, was was selected as an Indie Next, Okra Pick and Library Reads.
 Her short stories have been published in magazines and online magazines such as The Simple Life, Every Day Fiction, and Deep South Magazine.
 In 2015, she retired from a her career of twenty four years as Executive Assistant to the Headmaster at Virginia Episcopal School.
 She lives in Virginia with her husband and enjoys writing, traveling, hiking, and speaking to book clubs.